Development & manufacture of laser mirror coatings for future gravitational wave observatories & other space applications

 Modelling of laser light propagating in micro-ring resonators in collaboration with experiments performed at the Max Planck Institute for the Science of Light in Erlangen (Germany).
 Applications of these devices are in atomic clocks, quantum technologies, telecommunication, GPS and integrated photonic circuits.

 Free-Electron Lasers (FELs) use electron beams produced by particle accelerators to generate intense electromagnetic radiation from microwaves into the hard X-ray, which is of particular interest to a wide range of users.
 This project will look at developing new types of FEL output further enhancing their applications.

 The development of quantum electronics in silicon carbide will be the main focus of this project.
 Through a balanced mix of academic and industrial research activities, the student will design, manufacture and test novel electronics relevant to the nascent fields of quantum computing and quantum sensing.

 Micro-LEDs are revolutionising the display industry.
-We aim to fabricate novel versions of these devices operating across the ultraviolet region of the spectrum, offering new applications in optical wireless communications and remote detection of atmospheric gases and pollutants.
+We aim to explore novel versions of these devices operating across the ultraviolet region of the spectrum, offering new applications in optical wireless communications for terrestrial and space applications.